jasonslyvia/react-anything-sortable/README.md

 `react-anything-sortable` is a ReactJS component that can sort any component passed as `this.props.children`.
 It is compatible with IE8 and all modern browsers.

 It has no external dependencies but `React` itself.

-(In upcoming releases, it will add two more dependencies since React has split `addons` into separate npm modules.)
+**If you're using React v0.13, please use `react-anything-sortable@0.3.2` instead, it's the latest compatible version.**

 [![Build Status](https://travis-ci.org/jasonslyvia/react-anything-sortable.svg)](https://travis-ci.org/jasonslyvia/react-anything-sortable)
 [![npm version](https://badge.fury.io/js/react-anything-sortable.svg)](http://badge.fury.io/js/react-anything-sortable)